Kärcher Scrubber drier BD 38/12 C Bp Pack Li

 - Completely maintenance-free despite a service life that is three times longer than conventional batteries.

-- Fast charging (fully charged in three hours, half charged in one hour).
+- Quick charging (full in three hours, half full in one hour).

 - Interim or partial charging is also possible where necessary.